searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_SHOPIFY.md

 }
 ```

-- Replace `xxxxxx` on line 15 with the correct siteId found in the Searchspring Management Console.
+- Replace `REPLACE_WITH_YOUR_SITE_ID` on line 15 with the correct siteId found in the Searchspring Management Console.
 - (if applicable) Replace `shop` on line 21 with the search collection handle if it was not `shop`.